akulbansal1/Notes_Obsidian/Akul's Notebook/Podcasts/Top_Traders_Unplugged/Systematic/Ep 141, Douglas Greenig.md

 CEO of Florin Court Capital, a trend follower with a track record of 6 years. ![[Screenshot 2023-04-16 at 5.06.50 PM.png]]

 - Trend Following on alternative markets.
-- There is a burt of volatility before a trend reverses, "that's a rapid vol scaling is so important".
+- There is a burst of volatility before a trend reverses, "that's why rapid vol scaling is so important".
 - examples of alternative markets:
-	- regional carbon emmissions in the U.S.
+	- regional carbon emissions in the U.S.
 	- Malaysian Palm Oil
 	- Emerging market Interest Rate Futures